- Eligible, American Board of Medical Oncology

 - Diplomate, American Board of Internal Medicine

 Dr. Babak Baseri earned his medical degree from St. George’s University School of Medicine in Grenada, West Indies.
-He has a Master of Science in Biomedical Sciences from The University of Medicine and Dentistry of New Jersey (now merged with Rutgers University) in Newark, NJ.
-He completed his Residency in Internal Medicine and Fellowship in Hematology and Oncology at State University of New York (SUNY) Downstate Medical Center in Brooklyn.
-He also served as chief fellow in his fellowship program.
+He completed his residency in Internal Medicine and fellowship in Hematology and Oncology at the State University of New York (SUNY) Downstate Medical Center in Brooklyn where he served as chief fellow in his fellowship program.
+He also has a Master of Science in Biomedical Sciences from the University of Medicine and Dentistry of New Jersey (now merged with Rutgers University) located in Newark, NJ.

 He is fluent in English and Farsi.